06 Aug Accra Talks Branding and Budgets

 3. Branding can Balance the Budget

-Marketing does not always have to mean hard earned Cedis down the sink, as a strong and coherent brands help trim services when necessary, and bypass more costly traditional forms of advertising.
+Marketing does not always have to mean hard-earned Cedis down the sink, as strong and coherent brands help trim services when necessary, and bypass more costly traditional forms of advertising.

 For many startups and SME’s brand coherence and quality is all the more important as advertising budgets are unforgiving, making customer service the best and cheapest resource for reaching a larger market.

 As Kajsa Hallberg Adu, Co-founder of Blogging Ghana, and Princewill Omorogiuwa, Founder of Simon Page College of Marketing, point out, “there is nothing that can advertise better than your customer service and you can truly advertise all you want, but if your offering is crap, you can win a customer today and lose them tomorrow.
 And today, Social Media is word of mouth.”

 In effect, for every Google Adword campaign you run or digital ad campaign you purchase, there is a free alternative that may just secure the push that you need to grow your customer base a little wider and deeper — be it through content marketing on LinkedIn, content creation through brand blogging, on regular social media postings.

 You cannot aim further than you can see.